AliceO2Group/QualityControl/doc/Advanced.md

 ## Definition and access of task-specific configuration

-A task can access custom parameters declared in the configuration file at `qc.tasks.<task_id>.extendTaskParameters` or `qc.tasks.<task_id>.taskParameters`.
+A task can access custom parameters declared in the configuration file at `qc.tasks.<task_id>.extendedTaskParameters` or `qc.tasks.<task_id>.taskParameters`.
 They are stored inside an object of type `CustomParameters` named `mCustomParameters`, which is a protected member of `TaskInterface`.

 The simple, deprecated, syntax is
 ```json